haoruizh/CS442/pa01_circles/README.txt

 pa01_circles: Making OpenGL Draw Circles
 ========================================

-OpenGL does not draw curved lines.
-Even when drawing Bezier curves or NURBS surfaces (we'll discuss these later in the course), ultimately OpenGL is drawing straight lines (including triangle edges).
+OpenGL does not draw curved lines.  even when drawing Bezier curves or NURBS surfaces (we'll discuss these later in the course), ultimately OpenGL is drawing straight lines (including triangle edges).
 It is possible, however, to approximate a circle by drawing a regular